 The Big Berkey is one of the most famous and widely-used gravity-fed countertop filters.
 Offered in a range of different sizes, the Big Berkey is made from stainless steel to prevent rusting over time.

-The Berkey water filter system can remove contaminants like chlorine, heavy metals (including lead and arsenic), inorganic minerals, and pharmaceutical drugs.
+The Berkey system can remove contaminants like chlorine, heavy metals (including lead and arsenic), inorganic minerals, and pharmaceutical drugs.
 Being portable, with no need to connect it up to a water supply or electricity, the Big Berkey is ideal for using in emergency situations or during power outages.